Dee-Des/all-dublin-camera-club/README.md

 The Footer

-The footer section includes links to the relevant social media sites for Camera Club.
+The footer section includes links to the relevant social media sites for All Dublin Camera Club.
 The links will open to a new tab to allow easy navigation for the user.
 The footer is valuable to the user as it encourages them to keep connected via social media Footer